josshhz11/AlgoTradingSignals/README.md

 ![LO RSI Momentum Chart](img/LO-RSI-Momentum%20Trading%20Signal-Chart.jpg)

 #### 2.6.2.
 Cross-Sectional Multi-Factor Composite Rank
-Next, I explored another trading signal which incorporated all of the features available, using a Cross-Sectional Multi-Factor Composite Signal computed by Rank-Sum of the features.
+Next, I explored another trading signal which incorporated all of the features available, by z-scoring each indicator for each stock for each date, and summing them up to create a composite indicator of the z-scores.
+I then rebalanced the portfolio each month with the top 20% of this ranked composite signal.

 With this strategy, I was able to achieve in the 5-year period:
 - Cumulative returns of **84%** vs 119% for holding SPY throughout